FOOTBALL

 4. Videotape Exchange: Tape of the most recent game shall be available on Sunday or Monday as agreed upon by the coaches.

 5. It is recommended that a physician be present at all football games.
 If the services of a physician cannot be obtained, coverage should be provided by persons qualified to give emergency care (e.g. physician assistants, emergency squads, athletic trainers).
-From NYSPHSAA Handbook, page 80.
+From NYSPHSAA Handbook.

 6. At all varsity games an adult shall be a member of the chain crew and will be available to consult with the head linesman at least 15 minutes before game time.